 The English language :

-For information of the English language, its history, grammar and other
+For information about the English language, its history, grammar and

 aspects, visit our partner Linguapress.com

 - How does Britain function?

 - How is public life organised?

 done differently in Britain, compared to other countries?
 And why?